10 Terms to Increase Your Interior Design and Model Merchandising IQ

-Impress clients (or family and friends!) with your savvy interior design and model merchandising knowledge.
-This easy to follow cheat sheet gives you 10 "words to know" in the industry.
+Impress clients (or family and friends) with your savvy interior design and model merchandising knowledge.
+This easy to follow “cheat sheet” provides 10 terms that will increase your interior design and model merchandising IQ.

 Acrylic: plastic resins to make synthetic fibers as coating or to bind pigment